manpreetBhatti/creativeGuild/README.md

 # creativeGuild
-This is the repository for evaluation
+This is the repository for sample code

 #Steps to run the application
 1. Clone this repository